nandhag29/StudyBuzz/README.md

 6. Run the below commands before running any file:

-    cd (foldername)  // allows terminal to run prompts to the folder npm run dev    // Opens a Vite host which allows you to open the link to the webpage (Keep terminal running or webpage won't work)
+    cd (project name)  // allows terminal to run prompts to the folder npm run dev    // Opens a Vite host which allows you to open the link to the webpage (Keep terminal running or webpage won't work)
     ### If error occurs, make sure npm module is downloaded ###